 3. Eligibility for exchange subsidies

-If the student is a dependent on the parents’ tax return, the parents’ income is included when the subsidy eligibility determination is made for premium subsidies or Medicaid.
+If the student is a dependent on the parents’ tax return, the parents’ income is included when the eligibility determination is made for premium subsidies or Medicaid.
 But students who file their own taxes may qualify for significant subsidies if they’re on a limited income.
 Or they may qualify for Medicaid if they’re in a state that has expanded Medicaid.

 The ACA allows young adults to remain on their parents’ health plan until they turn 26, and group plans with at least 15 workers have covered maternity care since the 1970s.
 But there is no requirement that those plans cover maternity care for dependents.

 HHS clarified in 2015 that dependents must have access to preventive prenatal care with no cost-sharing, but young adults who remain on a parent’s plan may not have coverage for labor and delivery.
 If this is a concern, students can purchase individual coverage (on or off the exchange) or obtain student insurance through the university, as both of those options include maternity benefits.